 Ken (he/him) was born and raised in Chicago.
 He is now settled in the Mt.
 Airy section of Philadelphia, where he has worked at raising his three children while volunteering in his community.
 Ken has served as Home & School Association president at his local public school and as coach for numerous children’s sports teams.
 Ken has been a running leader with SRPS for eight years.
 He has run many races of all distances, and enjoys ultra distance running best.

 Amy (she/her) joined the Students Run Philly Style staff in October 2016.
-As Institutional Giving Manager, Amy manages private and corporate foundation funding opportunities to sustain and increase organizational capacity.
+As Associate Director of Institutional Giving, Amy manages private and corporate foundation funding opportunities to sustain and increase organizational capacity.
 Amy is the program's lead grant writer and helps to cultivate new relationships with partners to sustain and grow the program.
 Amy holds a Masters degree in Public Health from Temple University and brings 10+ years of experience in public health and non profit program management to her role including her work with the Health Promotion Council and the University of Pennsylvania’s Center for Epidemiology and Biostatistics.
 When not working, Amy is often volunteering for various causes in her local NJ community, trying out new sewing projects and spending time with her husband and daughter.